fiseni/Pozitron.DIConfiguration/README.md

 }
 ```

-The services and implementation should be provided as fully qualified type names.
+The services and implementations should be provided as fully qualified type names, e.g. "Namespace.Type, AssemblyName".

+The generic types can be provided through the standard notation, by adding \`n suffix, where `n` is the number of generic paremeters (refer to the above example).

 The scope options are `scoped`, `transient`, and `singleton`.

-The configuration is being registers through the `AddBindings` extension method to `IServiceCollection`.
+The configuration is being registered through the `AddBindings` extension method to `IServiceCollection`.

 Example usage: